Seeing Whole with Teilhard de Chardin

-A French Jesuit priest, scientist, paleontologist, theologian, philosopher, teacher, war hero, traveler and friend, Teilhard (1881-1955) brought his unique life experience and passionate genius to bear on this supreme issue.
+A French Jesuit priest, scientist (paleontologist), theologian, philosopher, teacher, war hero, traveler and adventurer, Teilhard (1881-1955) brought his unique life experience and passionate genius to bear on this supreme issue.
 He discovered for himself, and for others, the full, awesome dimensions of Christ, Alpha and Omega, developing a unified vision of reality in which the worldviews of science and the Christian faith converge in a single, beautiful whole.

 This gives rise to a holistic spirituality in which we can be wholly human and wholly of God, as together we build a unified Earth.
 Love is the great evolutionary energy, uniquely embodied in the saving love of Christ.
 The world continues to evolve and will converge ultimately on one point, one centre, which he calls Omega.
 Christians can see Omega as the Risen Christ of classical Christianity.
 While remaining totally orthodox as a faithful Jesuit, Teilhard gives us the mega power of a cosmic spirituality, a new way to love Christ for the modern world.